🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Open Methods:

-• Start from initial value and converge to solution
+• Start from an initial guess and iterate toward the root

 • Examples: Newton-Raphson method, Secant method